roybotbot/UpPeR-LoWeR/README.md

 The CoNvErTeD TeXt is added to your clipboard.
 Go paste and be merry...and/or sarcastic.

+## A work in progress

+To do:
+* expand instructions on setting a keyboard shortcut on MacOS
+* version of Python script for use with [Pyto](https://pyto.app/) on iOS
+* instructions on combining script + Pyto + iOS Shorcuts app

 ## KeYbOaRd sHoRtCuT On mAcOs

 If you're on MacOS, you can use _Automator_ to create a "Quick action" (aka Service) to run the script from terminal.
 Once you've created, named, and saved this quick action, go into _System Preferences_ > _Keyboard_ and in the "Shortcuts" section you can select your action and assign a keyboard shortcut to it.